rayryeng/RTSPTest/README.md

 This library is written in Java.
 There are two classes associated with this repo:

-1. RTSPControl - The RTSP Protocol class that communicates with the server that establishes a connection, and eventually get media packets for the data file that we want.
+1. `RTSPControl` - The RTSP Protocol class that communicates with the server that establishes a connection, and eventually get media packets for the data file that we want.
-2. RTSP Test - A simple Java Swing application that allows you to enter in a RTSP URL as well as push buttons that allow you to communicate with the server.
+2. `RTSPTest` - A simple Java Swing application that allows you to enter in a RTSP URL as well as push buttons that allow you to communicate with the server.

 # Introduction

 The Real-Time Streaming Protocol (RTSP) is a method to issue commands to a server that implements the Real-Time Protocol (RTP).
-An RTP server sends data over to a receiving data in a particular format dictated by the RTP protocol.
+An RTP server sends data over to a receiving entity in a particular format dictated by the RTP protocol.
 As such, RTSP is primarily used to communicate the wishes of the user / device, such as play, pause, teardown, setup and so on.
 Once the setup is complete and a play command is issued, the server thus sends the relevant data using RTP to the device.

 As such, this is code that was written that implements the RTSP protocol to communicate with servers that stream data to devices via the RTP protocol.
 In order to connect to an RTSP server, the URL is in the following format: